lc-jrx/PortaBrick_Arcade/README.md

 ### Future or possible expansion and further development
 - rework of main menu
 - addition of more games like Tetris, Space Invaders or Pac Man
-- wireless connection between two BrickBoyColor for multi-player games
+- wireless connection between two PortaBrick Arcade for multi-player games
-- extension of the BrickBoyColor to a stationary arcade machine
+- extension of the PortaBrick Arcade to a stationary arcade machine
 - port to LEGO® native Python as used in Spike app
 ### Licence
-The BrickBoyColor, the BrickBoyColor software and the BrickBoyColor games are licensed under the [MIT License](LICENSE).
+The PortaBrick Arcade, the PortaBrick Arcade software and the PortaBrick Arcade games are licensed under the [MIT License](LICENSE).

 ### Disclaimer
 LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project.